PaulRedko/js-study/README_s3.md

 Math.floor(Math.random() * 205) + 1;

-parseInt - it converts numbered sting into integer. need to use with all numbers. it selects numbers from beginining. parseFloat - it converts numbered sting whole decimal number
+parseInt - it converts numbered sting into integer. need to use with all numbers. it selects numbers from beginining. parseFloat - it converts numbered sting to a decimal number

-Boolean logic:
-true == "1" // true
-0 == false // true
-null == undefined // true
-NaN == NaN // false

-Logical operators:
-AND &&
-OR ||
-NOT !

-Truthy or falsey valuse
-Falsy: false; 0; ""; null; undefined; NaN. all the reset is Truthy.